List of Star Trek films: Star Trek (2009)

 In the 24th century, Spock (Leonard Nimoy) fails to stop a supernova from destroying Romulus using an artificial black hole.
 He is pulled into the black hole with an attacking Romulan mining vessel, captained by Nero (Eric Bana), and they are sent back in time to the 23rd century.
 This creates a new timeline in which volatile Starfleet cadet James Kirk (Chris Pine) must work with Spock's younger self (Zachary Quinto) to stop Nero.

 Star Trek Into Darkness (2013)

 The Enterprise crew hunt a rogue Starfleet operative (Benedict Cumberbatch) who has committed several terrorist attacks, and learn that he is actually Khan Noonien Singh.

 Star Trek Beyond (2016)

 The Enterprise is ambushed and the crew are stranded on an unknown planet, where they find themselves in conflict with a new sociopathic enemy (Idris Elba) who hates the Federation and what it stands for.

 Roberto Orci, co-writer of the first two reboot films, was hired to direct the third film, but he was replaced by Justin Lin in December 2014.
 Doug Jung and co-star Simon Pegg wrote the script.
 Star Trek Beyond was released on July 22, 2016, close to the franchise's 50th anniversary in September 2016.

 Canceled sequel

-There have been several failed attempts to make a fourth film in the reboot series since Beyond was released:
+There were several failed attempts to make a fourth film in the reboot series or another continuation after Beyond was released: